Hijab in Iran: Safavid era

 However, hijab was not uniform and monolithic in Safavid Iran.
 Women from different ethnic and religious groups wore different styles and colors of veils and headscarves, reflecting their regional and cultural identities.
 Some women also wore hats, turbans, and bonnets, influenced by European fashion.

 The Safavid court was also a place of diversity and splendor in terms of clothing.
 The royal women wore elaborate and luxurious garments, made of silk, velvet, brocade, and fur, embroidered with gold and silver, and adorned with jewels and pearls.
 They also wore different types of head coverings, such as mandils (turban material), qalānsūwas (conical caps), and tāj (crowns).

-An example of hijab during the Qajar era, Taj ol-Molouk, a royal consort.

-Qajar dynasty
+Qajar era

-During Qajar dynasty the hijab was a prevalent fashion choice for women in Iran, as it reflected the cultural, religious, and political identity of the Qajar empire.
+During the Qajar era, the hijab was a prevalent fashion choice for women, as it reflected the cultural, religious, and political identity of Qajar Iran.
 The hijab was enforced by the Islamic dress code for women, which was introduced by the Safavid dynasty and continued by the Qajars.
 The hijab was often made of colorful and patterned fabrics, and sometimes adorned with pearls, feathers, or flowers, however, In the later Qajar period, women's clothing became more elaborate and diverse, reflecting the influence of European styles and fabrics.
 Women wore long dresses with tight waists and wide skirts, often made of silk, velvet, or brocade.
 They also wore jackets, vests, and shawls over their dresses, and decorated their outfits with embroidery, lace, ribbons, and jewels.